 - (1) Converging.
 An aircraft which has another aircraft or a vessel on its right shall give way so as to keep well clear. - (2) Approaching head-on.
-An aircraft approaching another aircraft or a vessel head-on, or approximately so, shall alter its heading to the right to keep well clear.

-- (4) Landing and taking off.
+An aircraft approaching another aircraft or a vessel head-on, or approximately so, shall alter its heading to the right to keep well clear. - (3) Overtaking.
+The aircraft or vessel which is being overtaken has the right of way, and the one overtaking shall alter its heading to keep well clear. - (4) Landing and taking off.
 Aircraft landing on or taking off from the water shall, in so far as practicable, keep well clear of all vessels and avoid impeding their navigation. - (5) Lights to be displayed by aircraft on the water.
-Between sunset and sunrise or such other period between sunset and sunrise as may be prescribed by the appropriate authority, all aircraft on the water shall display lights as required by the International Regulations for Preventing Collisions at Sea (revised 1972) unless it is impractical for them to do so, in which case they shall display lights as closely similar as possible in characteristics and position to those required by the International Regulations.
+Between sunset and sunrise or such other period between sunset and sunrise as may be prescribed by the appropriate authority, all aircraft on the water shall display lights as required by the International Regulations for Preventing Collisions at Sea (revised 1972) unless it is impractical for them to do so, in which case they shall display lights as closely similar as possible in characteristics and position to those required by the International Regulations. - Note 1.
+Specifications for lights to be shown by aeroplanes on the water are contained in CAR OPS I &II - Note 2.
+The International Regulations for Preventing Collisions at Sea specify that the rules concerning lights shall be complied with from sunset to sunrise.
+Any lesser period between sunset and sunrise established in accordance with CAR 180.109 Water Operations (5) Lights to be displayed by aircraft on the water cannot, therefore, be applied in areas where the International Regulations for Preventing Collisions at Sea apply, e.g. on the high seas.